russellshen/MinimaLIST-Project/README.md

     also too socially stressful to keep up that active charade or lie, to artfully tiptoe around the elephants in the room and make up even more lies to keep the original charade straight, and then causing exponential explosion in the number of lies to maintain just to save my face or save your face.
+- I know that I used a lot of boring or unfun "legalese" phrases in this FAQ but this is not by whimsical choice or trying to scare people off, but what I am forced to do in light of knowing about other people being defrauded of their rightful IP by other people or institutions in the past or me suspecting other moves possibly towards me in the present.
+If they do try to deceive me, I can show them a long paper trail.
+- A lesson I have learned is that certain concurrent paths in life should be made parallel instead of causing unexpected messy interactions.
+I will not get pressured into mixing my independent academic work with my school-based academic program again, due to the high likelihood of them trying to get a cut off of my independent research work, like a rent-seeker.
+- The message I will make the "finale" of this FAQ is that any good-faith engagement and feedback is greatly appreciated and warranted, but only bad-faith actors and those who would violate the IP and licensing terms of usage to claim credit for what they had no right to claim and make up egregious lies and misconceptions to bolster their case are despised and should find another grift.
+  - The marker of a good project is bad-faith engagement that tries to get their own slice of the pie since rent-seekers have a good nose for sniffing out what is lucrative and trying to exploit good hardworking trusting people who do not realize the value of defensive language and assume that everyone who is friendly to them is acting in their material interest.

 ## License